 Children who constantly fidget on their seats are known as ‘sensory seekers’.
-In most cases, these children have some learning, sensory or developmental disorders like autism and sensory processing disorder.
+In most cases, these children have some learning, sensory or developmental disorders like

 As these children often look for vestibular sensory input, they keep on moving restlessly.
 Vestibular sensory input plays an important role in maintaining balance and understanding movement sense.